 “No,” I say, wondering if he can smell the catnip.
 “I’m just about to go on stage actually” and I tell him about The Gingernuts.

-I realise it’s a mistake saying this because I imagine he’s now thinking I’m having some sort of rock and roll fantasy.
+Instantly I realise it’s a mistake saying this because I can see he’s now thinking I’m having some sort of rock and roll fantasy.

 “Oww kaay,” he says in a patient tone that suggests he thinks it’s anything but OK.
 “But if you feel the need to … harm yourself or anything, please promise me you’ll come to the surgery to see me.”